-Notwithstanding the individual upper limits specified in 3.2 (a), (b) and (c) above, a sub-fund may not invest more than 20% of its net assets in a combination of e) The limit of 10% set in 3.2 (a) rises to 35%, and the limit set in 3.2 (d) does not apply to securities and money market instruments issued or guaranteed by f) The limit set in 3.2 (a) rises from 10% to 25%, and the limit set in 3.2 (d) does not apply (i) as from 8 July 2022 in the case of covered bonds as defined in Article 3(1) of Directive (EU) 2019/2162 of the European Parliament and of the Council of 27 November 2019 on the issue of covered bonds and covered bond public supervision and amending Directives 2009/65/EC and 2014/59/EU, and (ii) for certain bonds that fulfil the following conditions:
+Notwithstanding the individual upper limits specified in 3.2 (a), (b) and (c) above, a sub-fund may not invest more than 20% of its net assets in a combination of

+- investments in securities or money market instruments; and/or - deposits made with; and/or - exposures arising from OTC derivative transactions undertaken with a single institution. - e) The limit of 10% set in 3.2 (a) rises to 35%, and the limit set in 3.2 (d) does not apply to securities and money market instruments issued or guaranteed by - a member state of the European Union or its local authorities; or - a state that is not a member state of the European Union; or - public international bodies of which one or more member states of the European Union are members. - f) The limit set in 3.2 (a) rises from 10% to 25%, and the limit set in 3.2 (d) does not apply (i) as from 8 July 2022 in the case of covered bonds as defined in Article 3(1) of Directive (EU) 2019/2162 of the European Parliament and of the Council of 27 November 2019 on the issue of covered bonds and covered bond public supervision and amending Directives 2009/65/EC and 2014/59/EU, and (ii) for certain bonds that fulfil the following conditions: - they are issued before 8 July 2022 by a credit institution that has its registered office in a member state of the European Union, and which is legally subject to special public supervision intended to protect the holders of such bonds; and - sums deriving from the issue of such bonds issued before 8 July 2022 are invested in conformity with the law in assets that, during the whole period of validity of the bonds, are capable of covering claims attaching to the bonds: and - such assets, in the event of default of the issuer, would be used on a priority basis for the repayment of the principal and payment of the accrued interest.